AdityaB2007/iskcon-website/README.md

 ## Acknowledgements

-Special thanks to ISKCON Baton Rouge center for their moral support and encouragement in this endeavor, as well as their continued service to the community.<br>
-All glories to Śrīla Prabhupāda.
+Special thanks to ISKCON Baton Rouge center for their moral support and encouragement in this endeavor, as well as their continued service to the community.
+All glories to Śrīla Prabhupāda and all devotees.

 ---